vmware-tanzu/sonobuoy/README.md

 * There is a [mailing list][16] and [Slack channel][17] if you want to interact with other members of the community

+#### Testing

+You can run sonobuoy's tests with `make test`.
+This will spin up local docker containers to run the test suite.

+For quieter tests, use `VERBOSE="" make test`

 #### Pull requests

 * We welcome pull requests.
 Feel free to dig through the [issues][10] and jump in.